This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 When you’re skiing for several hours, you sweat a lot since you are exercising.
 The secret is to drink a lot of water before you get too thirsty.
 Having water on hand at all times is a great idea and will allow you to stay hydrated AND ski as much as possible.

 The easiest way to stay hydrated while skiing is to bring at least 1 liter of water with you.
 Our bodies are composed of 70% water, so drinking water is the best liquid to drink while you’re active outside.
 Drinks like fruit juice and soda pop can make you thirstier after eating them, so avoid them.
+I love to bring a Nalgene water bottle.

 Best Ways To Carry Water While Skiing